Finally, you got the job offer you’ve been waiting for! Tempting as it may be, don't say yes too soon.

 - How often do you conduct performance reviews?

-- What support measures do you have for employees experiencing dips in their performance?
+- How do you help employees improve their performance?

 Think Twice Before Accepting a Job Offer

 Receiving an employment offer is worth getting excited over.
-But it’s also important to hit pause and give yourself time to think of what to consider before accepting a job offer.
+But before you respond, hit pause and consider the factors accompanying the job offer.

-You’ll need to think beyond just how much you’ll be paid, and evaluate other benefits, perks, and non-tangibles that make the job worth it.
-That’s why it pays to talk to the recruiter about these considerations so you know if the job is worth accepting or turning down.
+You must think beyond how much you’ll earn and evaluate other benefits and non-negotiables that make the role worth it.
+Thus, it pays to discuss these considerations with your prospective employer.
+In turn, you’ll know if you should accept the job or find a better opportunity.

-If you’re from HR, use Sprout Manatal to simplify your recruitment process and get the right candidates on board.
-Our cloud-based software is designed to help HR and hiring managers ensure a hassle-free recruitment process.
-Book your consultation with us to learn more.
+If you’re from HR, use Sprout’s recruitment system powered by Manatal to simplify your recruitment process and get the right candidates on board.
+Our cloud-based software helps HR and hiring managers ensure hassle-free recruitment.
+Learn more about our complete recruitment and onboarding solution from our team today.

 Want more tips to kickstart your career?
-Visit the Sprout blog for more information.
+Find them on our blog.